GRI 401 Employment

 ---|

-In Germany, the deployment of company physicians, their qualifications and their tasks are prescribed by law and by the regulations of the German Social Accident Insurance Institution.
-In addition to its own company medical service, Bertelsmann works with external company physicians at the respective sites to ensure that these requirements are met (see GRI 403-1 ).
-In order to ensure a similar range of services at all sites, the external company physicians are guided by the portfolio of Bertelsmann’s own Company Medical Services in Gütersloh.
-The range of services offered by the company doctors and their communication materials are displayed both on the company intranet and on a central Bertelsmann website.
+In Germany, the deployment of company physicians, including their qualifications and tasks, is prescribed by law and by the regulations of professional associations (“Berufsgenossenschaften”).
+In addition to its own Company Medical Services, Bertelsmann works with external company physicians at the respective sites to ensure that these requirements are met (see GRI 403-1 ).
+In order to ensure a similar range of services at all sites, external company physicians are guided by the portfolio of Bertelsmann’s own Company Medical Services in Gütersloh.
+The range of services offered by the company physicians and their communication materials are displayed on the company’s internal intranet.

 GRI 403-4 Worker participation, consultation, and communication on occupational health and safety